Hermitage High School (Virginia)

 Hermitage High School is a public school located in the West End of unincorporated Henrico County, Virginia.
 The mascot of Hermitage High School is the panther.
 Hermitage High School has athletic facilities with a concrete football stadium and a rubber-turf track.
+The Hermitage Advanced Career Education Center, an 85,000-square-foot building for the county's workforce development program, opened in January 2024.

 History

 Initially, Hermitage High School began in 1936 as the Glen Allen High School, which was located at the present-day site of the Glen Allen Cultural Arts Center off Mountain Road.
 The building that is now George H. Moody Middle School was opened in 1951 as Hermitage High School.
 The current Hermitage High School was opened in 1972 and is located in the Brookland District.

 Demographics

 Out of 1,717 students enrolled in fall of 2022, 40.8% were Black, 25.1% White, 22.2% Hispanic, 5.6% Asian, 5.6% Multiple Races, 0.4% American Indian, and 0.1% Native Hawaiian.